 The butterflies have a wingspan of up to 7 cm.
 The upper surfaces of the wings are a dirty white with wide black margins.
 The forewing tips each contain an arc of white spots.
 The females are greyer than the males and have a green tinge, and the black margins are wider.

 The undersides are white, red, yellow, and black.

 The eggs are laid in clusters of about 100 on the upper surface of a foodplant leaf.
-The eggs are yellow and bottle shaped with a height of about 0.1 cm.
+The eggs are yellow and bottle shaped with a dozen or so ribs, and a height of about 1.2 mm.